ADVANCED INQUIRY PROGRAM

 Woodland Park Zoo and Project Dragonfly at Miami University in Oxford, Ohio are thrilled to offer the Advanced Inquiry Program (AIP),an exciting Master’s degree designed for a broad range of professionals from education, conservation, business, and government settings.
 The AIP offers a groundbreaking graduate degree focused on inquiry-driven learning as a powerful agent for social and ecological change.

 Want to know more about Woodland Park Zoo’s Master’s Program for Educators?
 Attend our informational forum about the Advanced Inquiry Program!
 Join other classroom and informal educators from around Puget Sound to learn more about this Master’s degree opportunity.

-- The zoo and the world as your classroom: 21 credit hours are completed at Woodland Park Zoo or field sites around Washington state and 14 credit hours taken with AIP Master’s students nationwide via web-based learning communities.
-Up to 7 credit hours from an Earth Expeditions global field course (www. earthexpeditions.org) may count toward the degree.
+The zoo and the world as your classroom: 21 credits are completed at Woodland Park Zoo and 14 credits are taken via national web-based learning communities.
+Up to 7 credit hours from an Earth Expeditions global field course may count toward the degree.

-- Convenient: can be completed in 2 1/2 years part-time while working!
+Convenient and flexible: Can be completed in 2.5 to 5 years part-time while working!